Writing to be understood

 The subject is vaccines and the reasons for failure so far.
-A Dr Sorenson is explaining that they are dealing with a chimera.
+Dr Sorenson is explaining that they are dealing with a chimera.
 The next sentence explains what this is meant as Charles Moore writes of a vaccine;

 “constructed in such a way that it can make use of co-receptors on human epithelial cells.”

-Moore goes on then to explain what is meant by ‘putting it another way’.
+Moore goes on then to explain what is meant by ‘putting it another way.’

 “…it was built by human beings to see how infectious it could be to human beings.
 This does not mean that the purpose was to make people ill – it was, rather, experimental – but does according to this theory, mean that it was created in the laboratory and extremely dangerous.”

 Moore does not attempt to explain what co-receptors are nor does he expand on the meaning of epithelial cells.
 Both these labels would not be helpful to the general readership and so he keeps this brief.
-However he changes the way he wants to express the the subject of vaccines.
+However, he changes the way he wants to express the subject of vaccines.
 When he uses the words such as infectious, making people ill, and creating a virus that is extremely dangerous, he is assisting the reader.
 Moore is an investigative journalist.
 His writing must also catch the eye of an editor as well as appeal to a common readership.
-The terms infectious, ill and dangerous are therefore assisting the reader to receive the message.
+The terms infectious, ill, and dangerous are therefore assisting the reader to receive the message.

 Writing for a professional audience

 When writing for professional audiences the complexity of the words and sentence construction will inevitably change.
-While the website that I use (WordPress) provides a readability score for every article, it will soon becomes obvious writers cannot write in the same way for all audiences.
+While the website that I use (WordPress) provides a readability score for every article, it will soon become obvious writers cannot write in the same way for all audiences.
 Here is a copied quotation from one professional writer.
-She is replying to the query about a score system called Flesch score (published by Yoast).
+She is replying to the query about a scoring system called Flesch score (published by Yoast).